hawwwdi/Twitter_clone/README.md

 # Twitter clone
- simple twitter clone in golang using redis datebase
+ simple twitter clone in golang using redis database